artturimatias/CA-uploader/README.md

     git clone https://github.com/artturimatias/CA-uploader.git
-    cd CA-uploade
+    cd CA-uploader
     npm install

 ## Usage
 First you need to define the address of your CA instance and user credentials.
-These are defined in file.loader.js.
+These are defined in loader.js.

     // CA username